 It would be premature to count the Bay Area out.
 It still offers major benefits (its temperate climate, world-class restaurants, easy access to nature, and the persisting agglomeration effects) despite the drawbacks (rent, taxes, space).
 But this wave of migration is an acceleration of a trend that was already happening before.
 There is some reason to think it will continue.

 For one thing, anti-tech politicians in California are, if anything, ramping up their efforts to push residents associated with tech away through symbolic measures like condemning the naming of hospitals after Mark Zuckerberg and policy proposals like a wealth tax.
 But these more dramatic flare-ups are minor compared to the most harmful failure of contemporary economic policy: the restrictions on home-building driving the housing shortage in California.

 While cities like Austin still offer cheaper rents and a lower cost of living, at least for those departing the Bay Area, familiar tensions over densification, gentrification, and transit are appearing.
 Even before Covid, the types of cities most likely to attract highly skilled workers and the companies that hire them were becoming less and less accessible.
-In addition to Austin and Miami, other cities that have been most heavily discussed include Boston, Seattle, Nashville, and Portland.
-All of these cities are already expensive or getting much more expensive.
 Without policy changes, these cities, like San Francisco before them, will become ever more expensive as they gain new highly-skilled residents.

 Are these cities really cheap?